zack-bitcoin/amoveo/README.md

 http://amoveo.noncense.tech/

+## Trading

+There are people trading now on discord https://discord.gg/xJQcVaT

+An exchange is being written here https://github.com/zack-bitcoin/amoveo-exchange

 ## Software to launch a new mining pool
 If your full node is on a different machine from your miner, you will need a mining pool.
 [Mining pool software can be found here.](https://github.com/zack-bitcoin/amoveo-mining-pool)
 The "master" branch is for paying out small amounts to each miner with each block.